 Logistics has probably been around longer than money.
 It has also been totally revolutionized by technology especially in today’s ever-changing world.
-Consider the following applications, an only limited list:
+Consider the following applications and only limited list:

 Advanced Delivery Platforms

-Advanced delivery platforms allow businesses to get goods from production floor to warehouse to consumer very efficiently.
+Advanced delivery platforms allow businesses to get goods from the production floor to the warehouse to consumers very efficiently.
 Efficiency saves the businesses money which they can then pass on to their customers.

 Robots In The Warehouse